RahulSDeshpande/tyriar.github.io/_posts/2014-05-25-counting-sort.md

 The basic algorithm can be augmented depending on the situation.
 For example when sorting primitives, you likely don't care about retaining the original reference or stability of duplicates so the auxiliary array can be used to *count* instances of the value which can be reconstructed after.

-Sorting objects where there can be duplicates however you will need a more sophisticated method of storing values in the auxiliary array such as a linked list or dynamic array.
+However, sorting objects where there can be duplicates will require a more sophisticated method of storing values in the auxiliary array, such as a linked list or dynamic array.

 ## Non-zero minimum

-Most versions of counting sort use a minimum value of either 0 or 1, this can be easily adjusted to suit any minimum value though by shifting the indexes back and forward certain amounts.
-Say the list is known to have a minimum possible value of 200, the algorithm can be easily modified so that values are added onto auxiliary array at index \\(i - 200\\) and added back on to the sorted array with the value \\(i + 200\\), improving both memory usage and performance.
+Most versions of counting sort use a minimum value of either 0 or 1, this can easily be adjusted to suit any minimum value though by shifting the indexes back and forth by the minimum value.

+Say the list is known to have a minimum possible value of \\(200\\), the algorithm can be modified so that values are added onto auxiliary array at index \\(value - 200\\) and added back on to the sorted array with the value \\(index + 200\\), improving both memory usage and performance.

 ## Ideal usage scenario

-Counting sort is an ideal algorithm choice when:
+Counting sort is an ideal choice when:

-- Integer values are being sorted
+- The list is made up of integers or can be mapped to integers
 - The range of elements is known
 - Most of the elements in the range are present
 - The additional memory usage is not an issue